meminozturk/thy-travel-datathon/README.md

 ![Winner Team!](winner_team.JPG)

-Performance Metric: Root Mean Square Error (RMSE).

-1- Exploratory Data Analysis and Preprocessing
+## ** 1- Exploratory Data Analysis and Preprocessing **
 When we examined the data we have, we applied certain methods in order to move faster since there are 90,562,838 rows of data.
 We converted the numerical variables that take up memory space from 64-bit to 32-bit to make the data take up less space.
 At the same time, we have saved more than 60% memory by converting "object" type variables to "category" type.
 In this way, we had the opportunity to test things faster.

 We saved 50% time by distributing the functions we wrote to different cores on the CPU in order to manipulate the data faster.
 On top of that, in order to test new variables and methods, we performed our tests on 9,056,283 rows of data by taking a sample of 10% of the total data with an even distribution of dates.
 We gradually improved our models by applying the methods and new variables that were successful in our tests to all data.
 We can understand that this method is consistent from the fact that the sample we took and the date distribution of all data are similar as seen in the graphic below.

 ![Sample Data Distribution](sample_distribution.png)

-2- Feature Engineering
+## ** 2- Feature Engineering (feature_engineering.ipynb) **
-First, we obtained a model with an RMSE score of 2.628596 by applying the Lightgbm algorithm only over the given raw variables, and then we established our final model by testing different variables.
+Performance Metric was Root Mean Square Error (RMSE).
+Firstly, we obtained a model with an RMSE score of 2.628596 by applying the Lightgbm algorithm only over the given raw variables, and then we established our final model by testing different variables.
 The variables we use in our last model;

 ● Variables in raw data,
 ● Day, Month, Year, Hour, Week variables